diegoSanchezRincon/AccessibilityReporter/README.md

 > ```bash
 > npm run audit -- [https://example.com]
 > ```
+> ⚠️ Remember to use -- to pass the URL as an argument to the script.
 >
 > *4. Results 📁* - The results will be saved in a folder named `results` in the current directory within a subfolder named with the current date and the URL provided.